“The peoples’ main line engine”

-- You will be invited to the Defiant Club AGM ‘Castle day’ at Tyseley, with a Castle in steam and a behind the scenes tour of the workshop and Defiant under overhaul.
-We will explain to you what is involved in repairing, maintaining, operating and promoting heritage trains running at speed on the national railway network and you may see and experience our operation at close quarters and talk with the experts who run it.
-We make this offer free of charge during Defiant’s You will continue to be entitled to come to the 5080 Defiant Limited AGM free of charge whilst you remain a shareholder
+- You will be invited to the Defiant Club AGM ‘Castle Day’ at Tyseley, with a Castle in steam and a behind-the-scenes tour of the workshop and Defiant under overhaul.
+We will explain to you what is involved in repairing, maintaining, operating and promoting heritage trains running at speed on the national railway network, and you may see and experience our operation at close quarters and talk with the experts who run it.* After Defiant has been commissioned, you will continue to be entitled to come to the 5080 Defiant Limited AGM free of charge whilst you remain a shareholder.

-- You will be given a free standard class ticket on Clun Castle’s inaugural Shakespeare Express trains in 2017 (you can upgrade to Pullman dining!)
+- You will be given a free standard class ticket on Clun Castle’s inaugural Shakespeare Express trains in 2017, with the option to upgrade to Pullman dining.

-- You will be given a free standard class ticket on Defiant’s inaugural Shakespeare Express trains (you may upgrade to Pullman dining!)
+- You will be given a free standard class ticket on Defiant’s inaugural Shakespeare Express trains, again with Pullman dining upgrade available.

-- You will be give a Defiant Club badge
+- You will be given a Defiant Club badge

 What is my contribution?

 We ask you to donate the equivalent of £1 a day for three years in one of two ways:

 (b) £101 initial sum, with 30 subsequent payments of £30 each by monthly standing order.

 In either case we also invite you to sign a Gift Aid form, if you are a UK taxpayer, in favour of 7029 Clun Castle Limited, so our Charity can reclaim the basic rate tax you pay and so add to the restoration and maintenance fund.
 In return we will enrol you as a Trustee Shareholder for life in the company which will own Defiant.